temporalio/documentation/docs-src/typescript/introduction-to-typescript-sdk.md

 - _#typescript-sdk_ channel in [Slack](https://t.mp/slack)
 - [Community Forum](https://community.temporal.io/tag/typescript-sdk)

+## How to follow updates to the TypeScript SDK

+- The [Temporal newsletter](https://t.mp/news) includes major SDK updates.
+- [GitHub Releases](https://github.com/temporalio/sdk-typescript/releases) has all SDK releases.
+It also has a feed that can be added to a feed reader or [converted to emails](https://blogtrottr.com/): `https://github.com/temporalio/sdk-typescript/releases.atom`.

 ## How to contribute to the TypeScript SDK

 The Temporal TypeScript SDK is MIT licensed, and contributions are welcome.